open-telemetry/community/elections/2020/governance-committee-election.md

 # Results

-Voting will close at 12:01am GST on 2020/10/28.
+Voting will close at 12:01am GMT on 2020/10/28.
 Nominees will be stack ranked.
 If a nominee becomes ineligible (for instance, if more than 2 topmost nominees work for the same company), those nominees will be skipped and the nominee with the next-highest score will be picked.